 Authorities should assess which of these tools could be effective in deterring first-mover advantage, and how tools can be designed to mitigate financial stability risks and spillover effects.
-In addition, authorities should consider, as appropriate, any operational difficulties to implementing various liquidity risk management tools.
+Implementing some of these tools may result in significant operational challenges.
+Authorities should consider and work to reduce, as appropriate, any such operational challenges and difficulties in implementing these liquidity risk management tools.
 Authorities may then consider how these tools would be made available, and communicated to investors, in jurisdictions where such tools do not exist.

-IOSCO is encouraged to develop a toolkit of policy tools that may be effective to deter firstmover advantage, where it may exist, and to incorporate the toolkit into its principles of liquidity risk management by the end of 2017.
+IOSCO is encouraged to develop a toolkit of policy tools that may be effective to deter first-mover advantage, where it may exist, and to incorporate the toolkit into its principles of liquidity risk management by the end of 2017.